 Then, the person who gets the piece of cake with the baby gets to be king for the day and is supposed to host the party and make the King Cake for next year.

-Learn how to make an easy mini Mardi Gras King Cake (and don’t forget the plastic baby to go inside of the cake!)
+Buy a King Cake Kit or learn how to make an easy mini Mardi Gras King Cake (and don’t forget the plastic baby to go inside of the cake!)

 Decorate a Mardi Gras Crown